2022 Nissan Rogue Pros Vs Cons. Should You Buy?

 5. Advanced Technology

-Every Rogue has two displays.
-The first is a display that shows speed, range, tire pressure, and more; this one is integrated into the dashboard in front of the steering wheel.
+Every Rogue gets two displays.
+The first one shows speed, range, tire pressure, and more; this one is integrated into the dashboard in front of the steering wheel.

-The other display is a touchscreen.
-It measures eight inches on the first three trims.
-The top trim, which is the Platinum, has a nine-inch touchscreen.
-The standard infotainment package comes with Apple CarPlay, Android Auto, and SiriusXM, so there are several ways in which people can access information and stay entertained.
+The other display is a touchscreen, measuring eight inches on the first three trims.
+The highest trim, the Platinum, gets a nine-inch one.
+The standard infotainment package includes Apple CarPlay, Android Auto, and SiriusXM, so there are multiple ways people can access information and stay entertained.
 Voice recognition, Bluetooth, and a hands-free text messaging assistant are standard as well.

 With the larger touchscreen comes extra perks.
 It has Nissan's Door to Door Navigation with Premium Traffic program, in addition to SiriusXM Traffic and Travel Link.